txm676/sars/cran-comments.md

 ##This is a new submission
-*version 1.0.0 of sars package
+*version 1.1.0 of sars package

 ##Test environments
-*local Windows 10 install, R 3.5.1
+*local Windows 10 install, R 3.5.2
-* linux-gnu, R 3.5.1 and R Under development (unstable)(2018-06-20 r74923)(via Travis)
+* linux-gnu, R 3.5.2 and R Under development (x86_64-pc-linux-gnu)(via Travis)

 ##R CMD check results
 0 errors | 0 warnings | 0 notes

 ##dependencies
-First submission of package so no dependencies
+no dependencies